LisaHackett97/help-my-plants/TESTING.md

   But once the code udpated, still the 500 Server Error Tutor support: helped identify some code I was missing and understnad the webhook and what it was looking for as now causing duplicate orders in the DB

-This has helped me to understand that I wasn't handling the time slot field correctly.
+This has helped me to understand that I wasn't handling the time slot field correctly. <br>
-Have decided to have as a user input field (similar to user selecting quantities in B Ado) And add that to the order.
+Have decided to have as a user input field (similar to user selecting quantities in B Ado) And add that to the order. <br>
-1st step, Find and remove all references across the app to time_slot Local environment, no issue.
-Still duplicates in DB, But at this point need to go back and fix up form data that webhook is checking for.
+1st step, Find and remove all references across the app to time_slot <br>
+Local environment, no issue.
+Still duplicates in DB, But at this point need to go back and fix up form data that webhook is checking for. <br>
-Push to live and check
+Push to live and check<br>
-Still get 500 error
+Still get 500 error<br>

   8. Manually compared my data to b ado.
 Wasn't saving the order correctly, but still 500 issue.
 Duplicate Issue Resolved.
   9. Tried adding quantities, updating contexts and views.
 Still 500 Server Error
   10. Reverting to a previous commit and started again.
 Revert to my original plan where cart and checkout in same app.